 However, if your property is larger with a lot of fence line, driveway area and landscape beds, larger backpack sprayers with a 3 to 4-gallon tank may better suit your needs.
 The 4-gallon backpack being the most popular.

 Backpack sprayers with their larger capacity mean less time is filling or refilling along with getting the job done faster.

 Take your time to review your needs and select the best sprayer for your job.

-Garden Sprayer Maintenance
+Weed Sprayer Maintenance

-A sprayer dedicated for weeds needs the same good care and attention given to other chemical sprayers, but it should be regarded strictly as a one-purpose tool.
+A sprayer dedicated for weeds needs the same good care and attention given to other chemical garden sprayers, but it should be regarded strictly as a one-purpose tool.

 Plant bugs, diseases, and weeds do not take vacations.
 So sprayer equipment needs to be always ready for use.

 Modern sprayers for the lawn and garden receive a lot of use, abuse, and corrosive chemicals (insecticides and herbicides).